-Starting in September 2012, COCIR has promoted the adoption of SSDE as an IEC new work item.
-With the publication of the AAPM TG220 report, a key obstacle for standardizing SSDE was resolved.

-- In June 2014 this new working item was submitted by the CT Manufacturers through MITA and accepted by IEC TC 62 MT-30 as of February 2015. - IEC 62985 Ed.
+- Starting in September 2012, COCIR has promoted the adoption of SSDE as an IEC new work item.
+With the publication of the AAPM TG220 report, a key obstacle for standardizing SSDE was resolved. - In June 2014, this new working item was submitted by the CT Manufacturers through MITA and accepted by IEC TC 62 MT-30 as of February 2015. - IEC 62985 Ed.
 1.0 "Methods for calculating Size Specific Dose Estimate (SSDE) on Computed Tomography" project team (PT62985) formed with the goal to release a 1st committee draft by March of 2016 and a forecasted publication date of August of 2018.
-A focused meeting was held in February 2016 to resolve remaining technical questions and complete committee draft for review at the March MT-30 meeting.
+A focused meeting was held in February 2016 to resolve remaining technical questions and complete committee draft for review at the March MT-30 meeting (see commitment 2 for additional information on developments).

 Phase 3 (Q4 2012): Patient Dose estimation.
 Status: Monitoring scientific community publications